Joshua-Robison/Sudoku/README.md

 # Sudoku
- A simple Julia Sudoku solver
+This repository is a simple Julia Sudoku solver.
+It uses recursion plus backtracking to brute force a solution.